 The side-to-side anastomosis (figure a) has been preferred by some in the presence of portal hypertension with no evidence of a rise in pressure on the hepatic end of the temporarily occluded portal vein.
 This suggests that the arterial blood supply is going through the liver and that lowering of the portal pressure by the side-to-side anastomosis with the vena cava will not result in diversion of the arterial supply to the liver.
 Another advantage of this type of shunt is that it decompresses the hepatic sinusoids, and this may be beneficial in the treatment of patients with intractable ascites accompanied by variceal hemorrhage.

 The usefulness of the portacaval shunt in the treatment of refractory ascites is not accepted universally, although several studies have suggested that this is an effective mode of therapy.
 If shunting is indicated to control ascites, a direct side-to-side shunt or a side-to-side H-shunt with an 8- or 10-mm ringed PTFE interposition graft is usually preferred.
-This is particularly true ...
+This is ...